Pamela Jackson Memorial Scholarship in Musical Instrument Research

 Pamela Jackson was Hon.
 Secretary to the Friends of St Cecilia's Hall and Museum between 2008 and 2011, and took the helm as Chair from 2011 until her death in 2017.
 She left a generous legacy for the Friends of St Cecilia's Hall and Museum to establish a scholarship with which to develop new knowledge in the field of Musical Instrument Research.

 This scholarship is open every two years to fund one scholar with a full course fee and stipend up to one year full-time.
-The fund can alternatively be split equally over two years for a part-time study model
+The fund can alternatively be split equally over two years for a part-time study model.

 All scholarship award holders are expected to be energetic members of our postgraduate community, and will engage with opportunities to present their work to the wider student and staff body during the period covered by their award.
 Award holders will also engage with the activities of the Friends of St Cecilia’s Hall, offering a presentation of their research and/or contributing to the newsletter, ‘Soundboard’.